madprime/madprime.github.io/_posts/2018-03-24-not-into-blockchain-for-genomes-health-and-personal-data.md

 **So "blockchain for X" is almost always about "monetizing X".** It's not about data security, it's not about making the data better quality or universally useful.
 It's about creating a marketplace for the data.

 **If it's not about money, it's probably overkill.** Ensuring data integrity?
 Reporting updates?
 Blockchain isn't needed to do this!
-If it's not about monetization, you can usually ask "How could we solve this without blockchain?" and get an answer that’s more efficient and effective.
+If it's not about monetization, you can usually ask "How else could we solve this?" and get a better answer.
+If you just need a database, use a database!

 **And a blockchain isn't needed to monetize things!** Centralized brokers sell stuff all the time.
 To put a more specific point on it: blockchains enable decentralized monetization.